bhanukad610/load-testing-app/README.md

 <img src="https://github.com/bhanukad610/load-testing-app/blob/main/images/tasks.png" width="600">

 5. Download Data
-- After finishing the test, we can download the data of statistics, failires and exceptions as csv files.
-And a report which displayed in the web interface.
+- After finishing the test, we can download the data of statistics, failures and exceptions as CSV files and a report displayed in the web interface.
 <img src="https://github.com/bhanukad610/load-testing-app/blob/main/images/downloads.png" width="600">